An overview of Germany's chancellors

 Helmut Kohl (CDU), 1982-1998

-His term lasted a record 16 years.
+His term lasted 16 years.
 For many years, Helmut Kohl was seen as sitting things out, in an unflinching, patient style, with no particular interest in big reforms.
 But his big historic achievement stands in stark contrast to this: German reunification and reconstruction of the former GDR.
 Kohl was not only the Chancellor of German Unity — he also pushed for further European integration.

 Helmut Schmidt (SPD), 1974-1982